Dakota Wesleyan’s work-study program is available to students who

 wish to participate; how do I find a job?

-All job openings are on file at the financial aid office, and
+All job openings are on file at the Center for Talent Development, and

 will be available during finalization and until Sept.
 1 of the fall semester.